AcubeSAT/ecss-services/docs/index.md

 This repository contains the implementation of the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) standard, as used in the AcubeSAT mission.

+## Installation

+Read [Installation](docs/installation.md) to see how to download, compile and install ecss-services.

+Read [Usage with Microcontroller](docs/usage_with_microcontroller.md) to see how to integrate ecss-services with your satellite or embedded system.

 ## How to read this documentation

 This documentation contains the technical documentation for the implementation of the ECSS documentation.
 For a description of the requirement see [version A](https://ecss.nl/standard/ecss-e-70-41a-ground-systems-and-operations-telemetry-and-telecommand-packet-utilization/) and [version C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) of the standard.